Please contact Kate Williams on 01425 651000 or firstname.lastname@example.org.

 Benefits of Joining >

 Last summer was the wettest for 100 years and wild grey partridges were one particular species that paid the price for the appalling wet conditions.
-Although many young partridge chicks failed to survive, recent figures released by the Game & Wildlife Conservation Trust (GWCT) showed that there is still reason to be optimistic as the over-winter survival of adult birds was much better than expected.
+Although many young partridge chicks failed to survive, recent figures released by research charity, the Game & Wildlife Conservation Trust (GWCT) showed that there is still reason to be optimistic as the over-winter survival of adult birds was much better than expected.

 © 2020 Game & Wildlife Conservation Trust